Jacques961/backend-repo/README.md

-# 🛍️ AI-Powered E-Commerce App
+# 🛍️ E-Commerce App

 ## Overview
-This project is an AI-powered e-commerce platform with the following stack:
+This project is an e-commerce platform with the following stack:

 - **Frontend**: React chatbot (Vite)
 - **Backend**: FastAPI